How Good Performance Measurement Can Flatten Your Management HierarchyMarch 26, 2019 by Stacey Barr

 I was so impressed with the work the cubus team had done on developing their measures that I wanted to stay in touch with Harald about their progress.
 And I learned about one thing that Harald did with PuMP that, to my knowledge, hasn’t been done anywhere else.

-Harald and the leadership team used performance measurement (PuMP) to flatten the hierarchy (management structure) of cubus.
+Harald and the leadership team used performance measurement (PuMP) to flatten the management hierarchy (management structure) of cubus.
 In my interview with Harald, he explained it this way:

 “This company is 25 years old.
 We lived in a hierarchical structure.
 The two founders, Thomas and myself, who had been the top leaders and had a team leading structure as a second level.
 Each team had a team leader and so that was the management team.
 Now we believe the hierarchical leadership model is not what we need for the future…